Can you trust the jeweler when it comes to a diamond purchase?

 Ever since the existence of trade, people have set out to earn the highest profit possible when selling their merchandise.
 This phenomenon propels economies in all types of businesses around the world.

-It shouldn’t be a surprise that a profit orientated mindset is present in the diamond trade too.
+Now, it shouldn’t be a surprise that a profit-orientated mindset is present in the diamond trade too.
 While this is not a bad thing in itself, the problem is that some people may stop at nothing to achieve that desired profit margin.
-Especially if it that means turning to dubious and unethical methods to do so.
+Especially if that means turning to dubious and unethical methods to do so.

-As the Latin phrase ’Nomen est omen’ goes, grade bumping is the intentional misrepresentation of an uncertified diamond’s color or clarity grade by its seller.
+As the Latin phrase ’Nomen est omen’ goes, grade bumping is the intentional misrepresentation of a diamond’s color or clarity grade by its seller (whether it is uncertified or has a dubious grading report).
 Believe it or not – while this practice is clearly unethical, it isn’t illegal.

 In fact, the Federal Trade Commission’s own regulations state that an uncertified diamond could be sold within one color and one clarity grade of what the original stone is.
 There are 2 issues here that I want to highlight.

-However, because of the permissive regulation, a seller can pass this stone up as a VS1 clarity, F color stone, making it seemingly more valuable on paper than it actually is.
-This means the jeweler can now sell the stone at a higher profit of $5000 instead.
+However, because of the permissive regulation, an unethical seller can pass this stone up as a VS1 clarity, F color stone, making it seem more valuable on paper than it actually is.
+This means the unethical jeweler can now sell the stone at $5000 for a higher profit.

 Unfortunately for the buyer, they are usually at a disadvantage when buying diamonds since it is very difficult for the untrained eye to identify a diamond’s actual properties.
 Besides that, it is also possible for jewelers to manipulate the showroom’s lighting or the comparison stones you are shown in his favor.

-While it may seem hard to believe that such frauds exist, don’t forget that an unethical jeweler could be thinking along the lines ’if I can do it, why shouldn’t I?’ – And once the transaction has been completed, there’s really no way back without any pre-written agreements since he is no longer legally liable for your purchase.
+While it may seem hard to believe that such frauds exist, don’t forget that an unethical jeweler could be thinking along the lines: “If I can do it, why shouldn’t I?” – And once the transaction has been completed, there’s really no way back without any pre-written agreements since he is no longer legally liable for your purchase.

-NOT.
 The truth is that the cost of getting a diamond “certified” at GIA is only $105 for a 1 carat stone.
 This cost is relatively small compared to the price tag pegged to the diamond.
 From experience, I can assure you that 99.99999% of “uncertified” stones have significantly lesser quality than what it is being represented as.
 You aren’t getting a great deal with such stones; the jeweler is.